Logo

 What Are the Tax Implications of Jumbo Refinancing in Charlottesville?

 Jumbo refinance interest remains tax-deductible up to the first $750,000 of mortgage debt ($375,000 if married filing separately).
-For Charlottesville homeowners with $293,600 jumbo loans, interest on the excess amount isn't deductible.
+For Charlottesville homeowners with $800,000jumbo loans, interest on the excess amount isn't deductible.
 However, with Charlottesville's 0.82% property tax rate ($251/month on median homes), combined property tax and mortgage interest deductions can still significantly reduce taxable income.
 Cash-out refinance proceeds are generally not taxable as income.
 If using cash-out funds for home improvements, that interest may also be deductible.
 Consult a tax professional to optimize your Charlottesville jumbo refinance strategy, especially given the $367,000 median home values and high loan amounts involved.

 © Should I Refinance Yet 2026.
 All rights reserved